 If you are a sailor, whether commercial or leisure this is aimed at you.
 We therefore want to help you know all about the trusty tool on your belt or harness.
 Your Rigging or Sailors knife.
 It may just save your life one day and will certainly make your life easier having not just any Rigging knife but one that matches your requirements.
-Consequently our goal is quiet simply to be ‘your preferred Rigging Knife supplier’.
+Consequently our goal is quite simply to be ‘your preferred Rigging Knife supplier’.

 As mentioned in our initial Blog this one is going to introduce you to our ‘Range’.
 We aim to define the different products and to briefly explain the reasons behind and the advantages of the different features.
 Some features are strongly practical whilst others are all about the look and feel – the aesthetics.
 What goes without saying is that the ‘tool’ must do the job.
-But when it looks good too it is this that gives the Myerchin range the edge (pun fully intended) over the our competitors.
+But when it looks good too it is this that gives the Myerchin range the edge (pun fully intended) over our competitors.

 - Fixed Blade – simple, no working mechanism.
 Available with different material and colour handle ‘Scales’ and a ‘plain ground’ or ‘¾ serrated’ Sheep’s Foot blade.
 The fixed blade also comes with a Marlin Spike and leather sheath.